-The awards will be announced in September 2014.
+The awards will be announced on or about June 20, 2020.

-The financial awards range up to $1,000 for each of the following scholarships:
+The financial award will be $1,500 for each of the following five scholarships:

 On recommendation of the judges, these awards may be divided among two or more equally promising applicants.
 Scholarship funding is renewable, but renewal is not automatic.
 Previous winners who continue to meet eligibility requirements may apply to renew their awards.
 Renewal requests are considered along with all other scholarship applications and given no preference.